BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 **Ribbon**
 The Ribbon is the area where tabs and icons are arranged in rows in the upper portion of the worksheet.
 It is like a complex toolbar.
 Click commands on the ribbon to perform the specified operations those commands represent.
 The highlighted area shows the location of the ribbon in Excel.

+**Quick Access Toolbar**
+In Excel, the command bar that appears above or below the primary ribbon tabs is called the Quick Access Toolbar.
+It provides constant visibility and easy access to a set of preferred commands.

+**Function**
+Functions are built-in formulas to perform various calculations in Excel.
+In order to perform a function properly, you need to input the required arguments for the function in the specified order.

+For example, the formula
+=AVERAGE(D3:D12)
+returns the average value of the cells from D3 to D12.
+After inputting the equal sign and writing AVERAGE as a function, the cells whose values should be averaged need to be defined.
+If arguments are not entered in the correct order, the intended result will not be returned.

+**Formula**
+A Formula in Excel is simply an equation.
+We use formulas to perform calculations, manipulate cell data, check if data meets conditions, and so on.

+For example, here we use the
+=SUM(D3:D12)
+formula to calculate the sum of cells D3:D12.